-The following abilities and skills are necessary to engage in the UNE Occupational Therapy Department
+The following abilities and skills are necessary to engage in the Occupational Therapy Department at the University of New England:

-Standards Observation Critical thinking and judgment Promotes safety Designs or implements optimal occupational performance, Demonstrates/describes sound remediation and adaptation approaches Time management & organizational skills Meets classroom expectations (on time and of good quality) Meets practice (fieldwork, simulation) expectations Interpersonal skills Participates in classroom discussion, experiences (works well with team and faculty) Conducts interviews Observes body language Listens, responds Collaborates goal setting, Develops intentional relationships Evaluation of performance of self and others Adjusts behavior in response to feedback Provides feedback in constructive ways Promotes behavioral change in others to enhance occupational performance Communication skills Complete written documentation consistent with OT practice Participate as a health care team member Cognitive abilities Analyze, synthesize, and integrate information Clinical judgment for planning and implementing effective occupation-based interventions, test taking skills and abilities Physical abilities Perform physical examinations, such as balance, range of motion, and strength Accurately, safely, and efficiently use assessment tools, equipment, and other materials during occupational therapy intervention Emotional stability Handle the demands of a practice and classroom environment Act in a professional manner Be dependable Meet commitments Be forthcoming about one's own needs Personal appearance and hygiene Conducive to classroom and working in clinical and community settings
+- Cognitive abilities to analyze, synthesize, and integrate information related to anatomy, physiology, human development, psychology, sociology, kinesiology, and occupational studies in order to make clinical judgments for planning and implementing effective occupation-based interventions. - Critical thinking and judgment that promotes safety, optimal occupational performance, remediation, and adaptation. - Time management and organizational skills to meet demands of classroom and practice environment. - Interpersonal skills that include participating in classroom discussion, conducting interviews, observing body language, listening, responding, collaborative goal setting, and developing intentional relationships. - Evaluation of performance of self and others and making adjustments in behavior or promoting behavioral change in others to enhance occupational performance. - Communication skills to develop positive client relationships, complete written documentation consistent with OT practice, and participate as a health care team member. - Physical abilities to perform physical examinations, such as balance, range of motion, and strength, and to accurately, safely, and efficiently use assessment tools, equipment, and other materials during occupational therapy intervention. - Emotional stability to handle the demands of a practice environment.
+This includes acting in a professional manner, being dependable, meeting commitments, and being forthcoming about one's own needs. - Ability to maintain personal appearance and hygiene conducive to working in clinical and community settings.

-OT ADVISING AND STUDENT STATUS
+MSOT ADVISING AND STUDENT STATUS